Understanding your rates notice

 Resource Recovery Centre vouchers

-At the bottom of your rates notice, you will see a barcode that can be scanned up to 3 times at any of our Resource Recovery Centres until 30 September 2019.
+Your rates notice contains a barcode that can be scanned up to 5 times at any of our Resource Recovery Centres.
 Each scan is worth $30 and the vouchers expires on 30 September each year.

 For more information on how rate capping works, you may wish to watch the below video.